EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Method

-\paragraph{Stage 3.
-Query-KVs Matching and Decoding.} At decoding time, each user query $q_i$ is embedded with the same encoder $f_{\text{embed}}$ used in clustering, ensuring that it lies in the same representation space as the episode centroids.
+\paragraph{Stage 3a.
+KVs Matching and Decoding.~(\Cref{fig:main_method_c})} At decoding time, each user query $q_i$ is embedded with the same encoder $f_{\text{embed}}$ used in clustering, ensuring that it lies in the same representation space as the episode centroids.
 The query is then matched to the closest centroid as follows: